luisacicolini/luisacicolini.github.io/src/content/posts/popcount.md

 the main property we want to maintain is the *linearity* of the circuit.
 Basically, we want to make sure that we only *add* nodes to the circuit and never modify/update them, and that we have a *unique* aig as well.
-If we're careful enough, in the end, we'll have a circuit that is correct (!!) and that is al
+If we're careful enough, in the end, we'll have a circuit that is correct (!!) and that is also efficient.

 ### a note on tail recursion:
 > Tail recursion is defined as a recursive function in which the recursive call is the last statement that is executed by the function.